CDRT/mk_docs/docs/ref/bios/settings/thinkstation/pcieconfiguration.md

 |:---|:---|:---|:---|
 | PCIeSlotXPort | Disable, Enable | yes | AMD |

+!!! info ""
-?> In the WMI class name, X represents the slot number, from 1 to 6.
+    In the WMI class name, X represents the slot number, from 1 to 6.

 </details>